-Released in the early 1990s, Céline Dion's tribute album of his songs has gone double platinum in Quebec and has sold more than 1 million copies in France.
+Released in the early 1990s, Céline Dion's tribute album of Plamondon's songs has gone double platinum in Quebec and has sold more than 1 million copies in France.

 In 1978 Plamondon partnered with composer Michel Berger to create Starmania, his first commercially-successful rock opera.
-Set in the future, Starmania tells the story of Zero Janvier's rise to power in Monopolis; his sacrificing true love, his dreams of being an artist, and his desire to do good for political gain.
+Set in the future, Starmania tells the story of Zero Janvier's rise to power in Monopolis.
 The show debuted in Paris in 1979 at the Palais de Congrés and enjoyed a second successful three-year run in 1988.
-It also ran in Quebec in 1980 and 1986 and had productions in Madrid, London, and Berlin in 1992.
+It also ran in Quebec in 1980 and 1986, and had productions in Madrid, London, and Berlin in 1992.
 More than 3 million people have seen Starmania, and 5 million albums have been sold.

 Plamondon's other popular rock operas include La légende de Jimmy (1990), about the life of James Dean, and the critically-acclaimed Notre Dame de Paris (1998), the Victor Hugo novel set to music.

-Plamondon's most recent work is the modern version of Charles Perrault's Cedrillon (Cinderella) titled Cindy Cedrillon 2002, which debuted last fall at the Palais de Congrés in Paris.
+Plamondon's most recent work is the modern version of Charles Perrault's Cedrillon (Cinderella) titled Cindy, which debuted at the Palais de Congrés in Paris.